-This quadrant assesses service providers' ability to support their retail and CPG customers in their quest to utilize and leverage innovative and emerging digital technologies to improve their customer experience and business operations.
-Philip Carnelley Digital Innovation Services Definition This quadrant assesses providers for their ability to offer technological innovations within retail and CPG businesses.
+This quadrant assesses service providers' ability to support retail and CPG customers in their quest to utilize and leverage innovative, emerging digital technologies to improve their customer experience and business operations.

+This quadrant assesses providers for their ability to offer technological innovations within retail and CPG businesses.
 Clients seeking services in this space are on the lookout for providers offering new tools and methods to enhance business capabilities, including new ways to create customer value.

-Clients seeking services offered by providers assessed in this quadrant typically look for answers to the following questions: - What technologies and services should they use to innovatively develop and deliver more customer value? - How should they use these technologies and services?
+Clients seeking services offered by providers assessed in this quadrant typically look for answers to the following questions:

+- What technologies and services should they use to innovatively develop and deliver more customer value? - How should they use these technologies and services?

-Providers in this quadrant help clients undergoing digital transformation to create business innovations that enable: - New types of customers and market interaction - New and better revenue streams from customers New business models with increased revenue and profit margins Clients in this space have experienced a certain level of strategic digital transformation and are looking at ways to enhance these capabilities into significant business benefits, including setting up new businesses, finding advanced ways of doing business and entering new business markets.
-Their success in these undertakings depends on their ability to combine established, emerging, leading-edge and potentially disruptive technologies such as AR/VR, blockchain and AI.
-To these clients, providers' value will depend on their ability to translate the use of innovative technologies into business innovations for clients.
-Eligibility Criteria - 1.
-Customer experience and hyperpersonalized marketing, using CRM and social media to optimize customer service and micro-target messaging and improve loyalty programs - Blockchain technologies to make complex supply chains and logistics more transparent - 3.
-Metaverse/AR/VR environments and applications to enhance customer experience - that enable checkout-free stores, automatic inventory replenishment and warehouse automation - AI-enabled data and analytics, including competency in platforms, tools and applications, for customer insights, demand forecasting and predictive pricing - 6.
+Providers in this quadrant help clients undergoing digital transformation to create business innovations that enable:

+- New types of customers and market interaction - New and better revenue streams from customers

+New business models with increased revenue and profit margins

+Clients in this space have experienced a certain level of strategic digital transformation and are looking at ways to enhance these capabilities into significant business benefits, including setting up new businesses, finding advanced ways of doing business and entering new business markets.
+Their success in these undertakings depends on their ability to combine established, emerging, leading-edge and potentially disruptive technologies such as AR/VR, blockchain and Al. To these clients, providers' value will depend on their ability to translate the use of innovative technologies into business innovations for clients.

+- 1. Customer experience and hyper-personalized marketing, using CRM and social media to optimize customer service and micro-target messaging and improve loyalty programs

+- 2. Blockchain technologies to make complex supply chains and logistics more transparent

+- 3. Metaverse/AR/VR environments and applications to enhance customer experience

+- 4. Camera-vision and robotics

+that enable checkout-free

+stores, automatic inventory

+replenishment and warehouse

+automation

+- AI-enabled data and analytics, including competency in platforms, tools and applications, for customer insights, demand forecasting and predictive pricing - 6.
 Warehouse automation - 7.
-Retail media/point of purchase marketing, including stored, streaming, and interactive media targeted at potential purchasers - 8.
+Retail media/point of purchase marketing, including stored, streaming and interactive media targeted at potential purchasers - 8.
 AI-generated content

-Digital Innovation Services Observations Retail and CPG firms can use many new and rapidly evolving technologies to improve their customer experience, better understand customers and market demand and improve their internal operations such as inventory management, supply chain and logistics optimization and warehouse automation.
-Technologies with immense potential to enable customers' phygital (blended physical and digital) experiences include IoT, AI, machine learning, data analytics, camera/vision, robotics and metaverse (AR/VR).
-Leading companies can provide expertise and guidance in the ideation, usage and implementation of many or indeed all of these technologies and techniques, along with expertise in their use in the industry - the costs, best practices and pitfalls to avoid.
-From the 27 companies assessed for this study, 22 have qualified for this quadrant with eight being Leaders and one Rising Star. accenture Accenture is a truly global provider of consulting and IT services with strong thought-leadership activities around digital innovation.
-This strongly appeals to retail and CPG clients looking to improve and transform their businesses using emerging digital technologies.
-Capgemini Capgemini has a strategic approach to digital transformation for its retail and CPG clients with its retail labs and approach to innovation.
-It has supplemented these with a series of acquisitions to bolster its capabilities in design and ideation.
+Retail and CPG firms can use many new and rapidly evolving technologies to improve their customer's experience, better understand the customer and market demand, or improve their internal operations like inventory management, supply chain and logistics optimization or warehouse automation.

+Technologies with significant potential include IoT, AI and ML, data analytics, camera/vision, robotics and metaverse (AR/VR) to enable phygital (physical and digital) customer experiences.
+Leading companies can provide expertise and guidance in the ideation, usage and implementation of many or all of these technologies, linking experience and knowledge of their application within the retail/CPG industry, for example the costs, best practices and pitfalls to avoid.

+From the 28 companies assessed for this study, 23 have qualified for this quadrant, with eight being Leaders and one a Rising Star.

+Accenture is a global provider of consulting and IT services with solid thought leadership activities around digital innovation.
+It appeals to retail and CPG clients looking to improve and transform their businesses using emerging digital technologies.

+Capgemini has a strategic approach to digital transformation for its retail and CPG clients with its retail labs and approach to innovation.
+The company has supplemented its strategic approach with acquisitions to bolster its design and ideation capabilities.

-Cognizant's modern, architectural and strategic approach to digital transformation and innovation has been significantly augmented with many well-targeted acquisitions of specialist tech solutions providers.
-HCLTech HCLTech's digital transformation capabilities are firmly underpinned by its strength in product engineering, IP and platform solutions.
+Cognizant's well-targeted acquisitions of specialist tech solutions providers augment its modern, architectural and strategic approach to digital transformation and innovation.

+HCLTech's product engineering, IP and platform solutions strengths underpin its digital transformation capabilities.

+IBM